Top 5 Common Tax Filing Mistakes and How to Avoid Them

 - Keep a regular check on the ITC claims to ensure accuracy and compliance.

-- Cross-check ITC claims against filed returns to avoid discrepancies.
+- Cross check ITC claims against filed returns to avoid discrepancies.

-- Track ITC using GST-compliant accounting software.
+- Track ITC using GST compliant accounting or financial management software.

 D. Missing available credits & deductions